Plagiarism Policies & Guidelines @ WWU: Understanding & Avoiding Plagiarism

 Examples include, but are not limited to:

-- Using another person's written or spoken words without complete and proper citation.
+- Using another person's written or spoken words verbatim without using quotation marks and complete and proper citation.

 - Using information from a Website, CD-ROM or other electronic sources without complete and proper citation.